 In an emergency you can wash them

 I don’t know where I came up with the idea that leather could never ever get wet otherwise it would be immediately ruined but it’s not true with running shoes at least.
 It was probably my mom but her laundry advice is not to be trusted, she bleached a lot of sweaters before we finally took it away.
 The lady did have white whites though.
 If your running shoes get so stinky or dirty that they are basically not usable anymore just throw them into the washing machine.
 Ideally with a few old towels on a cold cycle and they come out damn near brand new.
-Just keep them out of the dryer and if you want stuff them with newspaper to keep their shape that would be good too.
+Just keep them out of the dryer and if you want stuff them with newspaper as they dry to keep their shape that would be good too.
 All I do is throw them in with out work clothes and hang them to dry.
 Good running shoes are made well enough to take a wash or two in their lifetime while cheap ones might not be.
 When honey and I did a mud run a few years ago my old Asics came out the washer for the third time fine and his new Walmart originals did not.

 Make them just right tight

 If you’ve tried everything and just can’t get that perfect pair a lot of the fit of shoes can depend on how tight you tie them.
 I like my shoes tight enough while I’m running that they are uncomfortable if I drive or sit in them after the fact.
 The laces even tend to stretch and I have to do a double loop and knot so they stay that tight.
 My style of tying is by no means right.
 Other runners favor a pull and then slack off a bit method so it might be worth experimenting with how tight you tie your shoes.
-When you get it just right you’ll know!
+When you get it just right, you’ll know!

 What running shoe hack changed your life?
 Do you have one for us not listed here?
 Share with the group because this runner at least would love to know!
 Leave it in the comments below!